Structo/structo.github.io/quiz-frontend-mid.md

 	- Dependencies used
 	- Test suite used

-## Bonus
+## Task Two
 Explain what is Redux __side-effects__, real life examples, and how would you handle it.
 You can name any 3rd party tools / libraries, and explain how would you use them efficiently for the development.
-You can answer this question in words, codes with comments in it or both.
+Create a side effect behavior for the component you made on __Task One__.
+Explain your implementation and describe how would it help in development.